 "Up to me?
 I don't follow."
 I frown.

-"Your mom's been pushing those boys pretty hard to help make ends meet, since your father got sent up state," he tells me.
+"Your mom's been pushing those boys pretty hard to help make ends meet.
+Ever since your father got sent up state."

-"I think that's Julio, actually," I drawl.
-"He's got ambition now that's he's the man of the family and all.
+"I think that's Julio, actually," I say.
+"He's got ambition now that he's the man of the family and all.
 Mi madre does whatever he says, man."

-"Your dad and I go way back, but those were different timesùwhen connections to all that tar heroin and weed in Mexico really meant something.
-Hell, now with all these guys selling crack on every corner of the Tenderloin and out in Oakland, you can't have enough kilos.
+"Your dad and I go way back, but those were different times, back when connections to all that smack and grass from Mexico really meant something.
+Hell, now with all these guys selling crack on every corner of the Tenderloin, you can't have enough kilos.
 I don't need fucking Mexicans.
 I need Colombians."